Why are restaurants so loud? Noisy restaurants turn a meet and talk with friends into a headache shouting match across the table!

 6. Complain about the noise levels.
 If there are enough complaints about the noise, restaurant managers may understand that they’re doing something wrong.

 7. Choose your venue carefully.
 Some places are always going to be noisy because of their high ceilings, exposed brick walls, concrete or tiled floors, which just bounce the sound around.
-If there are no soft furnishings (table clothes, upholstered chairs, curtains, cushion) to soak it up, this is going to be a noisy place.
+If there are no soft furnishings (tablecloths, upholstered chairs, curtains, cushions) to soak it up, this is going to be a noisy place.

-Seven ways owners can reduce noise in restaurants
+Seven ways owners can reduce noise in a restaurant

-It’s not hard to make your venue attractive people who are looking for quiet dining.
+It’s not hard to reduce noise in a restaurant and make your venue attractive to people who are looking for quiet dining.

 • Install wall or ceiling panels or both